-Now, you can get many different supplements with magnesium benefits added in.
+Now, you can get many different dietary supplements with magnesium benefits added in.

 Our nutritionist helped us do some analysis to come up with this list of magnesium supplements.

-1 - Transparent Labs Rawseries Magnesium Bisglycinate (Editor's Choice)
+1 - Transparent Labs Rawseries Magnesium Bisglycinate (Best Overall & for Athletes)

-There are positive comments about working well for recovery, but it may also help improve muscle contraction during training for a more optimum performance level.
+Our test confirmed that it is working well for post-workout recovery, but it also helps improve muscle contraction during training for a more optimum performance level.

 It may also be one of the cheaper ways to boost your magnesium intake.